mizmay/standalone_web_maps_foss4g2025/workshop/step-05.md

 Follow the process from Step 4 and Step 2 to add, commit, and push `waiheke_island.pmtiles` to your remote fork.

+**Note for Codespaces users**: Commit these changes in your Codespaces environment using the terminal or Source Control panel.

 ### What You Have Now

 At the end of this step, you should have: